SoftCircuits/Silk/docs/SilkLanguage.md

 ## Code

-No more than one statement per line.
+There are no semicolons at the end of each.
+In general, no more than one statement is allowed per line.

 ## Comments